 Issue: I can’t access the internet from my VM

-Outbound Internet access is disabled for Skytap Cloud free 30-day trial accounts.
+Outbound Internet access is enabled only for Skytap paid accounts.

 The resolution steps depend on your account and user type:

-If you are a Skytap Cloud user with permission to edit the environment…
+If you’re a Skytap user with permission to edit the environment…

 - Review the environment Network Settings.
-Make sure the Disable outbound Internet traffic… checkbox is not selected.
+Make sure the Disable outbound Internet traffic… checkbox isn’t selected.
 For instructions, see Enabling outbound access to the public Internet from VMs in an environment.